How to Visit Denarau Island on a Budget

 Check out more recommendations in our Top Cheap Eats in Denarau.

-Budget Accommodation in Denarau
+Budget Accommodation in (or Near) Denarau

 Denarau is a location known for its luxury resorts, so while the list below doesn’t meet our usual budget criteria, here are the accommodation options in Denarau (or nearby) that offer the cheapest or best-value rates.